T1i2n3a4/moms-wellbeing-club/README.md

 * The form on the Sign-up page was tested for functionality.
 * If one of the fields is empty a warning message "Please fill this field" appears when click to submit.
 * If the email field is sumbitted with a non-email text, a warning message "Please include an '@' in the email address" appears.
-* If correctc inputs are submitted, no warning or errors appear.
+* If correct inputs are submitted, no warning or errors appear.
 ![Form testing result](docs/readme-images/form-testing.png)